cryptoanzu/anzucoin/doc/README.md

 ### OS X

-Drag Litecoin-Core to your applications folder, and then run Litecoin-Core.
+Drag Anzucoin-Core to your applications folder, and then run Anzucoin-Core.

 ### Need Help?

-* See the documentation at the [Litecoin Wiki](https://anzucoin.info/) for help and more information.
+* See the documentation at the [Anzucoin Wiki](https://anzucoin.info/) for help and more information.
 * Ask for help on [#anzucoin](http://webchat.freenode.net?channels=anzucoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=anzucoin).
-* Ask for help on the [LitecoinTalk](https://anzucointalk.io/) forums.
+* Ask for help on the [AnzucoinTalk](https://anzucointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Litecoin on your native platform.
+The following are developer notes on how to build Anzucoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)